sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 are not used often can be removed locally and only retrieved when needed.
 Applications don't notice the difference and work seamlessly with it.
-See [VFS for Git](https://github.com/microsoft/VFSForGit) which is a very similar technology develped by Microsoft for Git.
+See [VFS for Git](https://github.com/microsoft/VFSForGit) which is a very similar technology developed by Microsoft for Git.

 When you sync the Google Drive folder, you must download *EVERYTHING* or exclude specific top-level directories.
-This means, if for example I don't want to sync my 20GB of ISO files to my laptop, I need to put them in a seperate top-level folder and exclude those.
+This means, if for example I don't want to sync my 20GB of ISO files to my laptop, I need to put them in a separate top-level folder and exclude those.
 While not terribly difficult to do, it made me consciously think about how my folders were organized with respect to file size so that I could exclude certain ones on my laptop which doesn't have as much